SimLeek/CLCTL/README.md

 ##Todo

-I need to create a type on the C/C++ side for sharing data between CL and the host.
+*Create a type on the C/C++ side for sharing data between CL and the host.
+*Find a way to add include guards